 Many people don’t know that there is a difference between a business plan and a feasibility study.

-Business plans and feasibility studies are vital business tools for analysis and also for making decisions in a business.
-But a feasibility study is not the same thing as a business plan because a feasibility study gives a conclusion or recommendation would be completed prior to developing the business plan.
+Business plans and feasibility studies are vital business tools for analysis and for making business decisions.
+However, a feasibility study is not the same thing as a business plan because a feasibility study gives a conclusion or recommendation that would be completed prior to developing the business plan.

 According to Rochester.edu, a feasibility study can be defined as “a controlled process for identifying problems and opportunities, determining objectives, describing situations, defining successful outcomes, and assessing the range of costs and benefits associated with several alternatives for solving a problem.”

-There can also be used to make decisions about whether to launch a new product in an existing company or enter a new market.
-Feasibility studies are sometimes termed cost/benefit analyses because the projected costs of the project are compared to the expected benefits to yield a conclusion.
+It can also be used to make decisions about whether to launch a new product for an existing company or enter a new market.
+Feasibility studies are sometimes termed cost-benefit analyses because the projected costs of the project are compared to the expected benefits to yield a conclusion.

-Business plans are blueprints for implementing actions that have already been deemed feasible by the company’s management.
+Business plans are guidelines for carrying out actions that the company’s management has already determined to be feasible.
 So a business plan is like a roadmap for your business that outlines goals and details how you plan to achieve those goals.

 Business plans map out the direction a company intends to take to reach its revenue and profit objectives in the future.
 They are a compilation of numerous decisions made by the management team about how the company should be run.
 A business plan is done after a feasibility study has been carried out.
-If the recommendation of the feasibility study says negative, then there will be no need to venture into the business.
-Then if the feasibility study says the business will be feasible, then a business plan is developed which will then map out plans and strategies to adopt in order to achieve business goals including revenue generation, market penetration, customer acquisition, marketing and sales strategies among others.
+If the recommendation of the feasibility study is negative, then there will be no need to venture into the business.
+Then, if the feasibility study says the business will be feasible, a business plan is developed, which will then map out plans and strategies to adopt in order to achieve business goals, including revenue generation, market penetration, customer acquisition, marketing, and sales strategies, among others.

-A business plan can be done for internal use or external use.
-The internal use of a business plan is for the management and staff of the company while the external is for shareholders, investors, for bank loan and customers.
+A business plan can be done for internal or external use.
+The internal use of a business plan is for the management and staff of the company, while the external use is for shareholders, investors, bank loans, and customers.

-In short, a feasibility study gives a conclusion or recommendations while a business plan gives the roadmap.
+In short, a feasibility study gives a conclusion or recommendations, while a business plan gives a roadmap.

-A business plan will map out the roadmap/strategies to achieve your business goal because a business plan assumes a business is going to viable and presents the steps necessary to achieve success.
-If you are looking forward to approaching an investor or trying to get a bank loan, what you need is the business plan.
-Some investors might request for a feasibility study first before the business plan
+A business plan will map out the roadmap and strategies to achieve your business goal because a business plan assumes a business is viable and presents the steps necessary to achieve success.
+If you are looking forward to approaching an investor or trying to get a bank loan, what you need is a business plan.
+Some investors might request for a feasibility study before the business plan

 Below is the outline of a business plan: